All Products

 Note

-• If you do not specify a name for a destination database or table, the system automatically generates a new database or table name by suffixing the name of the original database and table with _backup.
-For example, if the name of an original table is test, the destination table is automatically named test_backup.
+• If you do not specify new names, the system automatically creates names by adding the _backup suffix to the original names.
+For example, if the original table is named test, the new table is named test_backup.

-• If you do not select a table after you select a database, all tables in the database are restored.
+• If you select a database but do not select any tables, all tables in the database are restored by default.

 Related API operations